-Our President, Donald R. Mayer, who serves in a capacity similar to principal executive officer, did not receive compensation during the year ended December 31, 2006.
-None of our other named executive officers received any cash or non-cash compensation during the past fiscal year or had outstanding equity awards at year end.
+Our President, Donald R. Mayer, did not receive compensation during the past year ended December 31, 2007.
+None of our other named executive officers received any cash or non-cash compensation during the past two fiscal years or had outstanding equity awards at year end.
 We have not entered into employment contracts with our executive officers and their compensation, if any, will be determined at the discretion of our Board of Directors.